Mastering Browser APIs: Unlock the Full Power of the Modern Web

 -

-15Using the Notifications APIThis lesson is locked because you haven't completed the previous one yet.
+15Using the Notifications API2hThis lesson is locked because you haven't completed the previous one yet.
 Finish the previous lesson to unlock this one.

 Request permission, show persistent and dynamic notifications.